Bleeding Gums Treatment - Ramsey, MN

 Brushing your teeth gets rid of plaque and prevents gum disease and cavities from forming.

-Some symptoms of gum disease are –
+Some symptoms of gum disease are:

-• Swollen gums
+- Swollen gums

-• Soreness around the gums
+- Soreness around the gums

-• Bleeding gums
+- Bleeding gums

 Periodontitis

 When gum disease isn’t taken care of, it advances into periodontitis.
-Periodontitis, or periodontal disease, is an infection of the gums, oral tissues, and jaw bone.
+Periodontitis, or periodontal disease, is an infection of the gums, oral tissues, and jaw bones.
 This disease leads to the loosening of your teeth and even tooth loss.

 Vitamin Deficiency

 If the bleeding gums aren’t due to an issue with your dental care, your healthcare professional can check your vitamin levels.
-Following a diet rich in vitamins C and K help prevent unnecessary bleeding.
+Following a diet rich in vitamins C and K helps prevent unnecessary bleeding.

 Vitamin C-rich foods include citrus fruits, juices, strawberries, potatoes, bell peppers, etc.